Ryan McMahon Player Props: Rockies vs. Padres

 - The pitching staff for the Padres had a collective 9.1 K/9 last season, the fifth-best in the league.

-- Snell starts for the first time this season for the Padres.
+- Martinez will make his first start of the season for the Padres.

-- In his last appearance on Wednesday, Oct.
-19, the 30-year-old southpaw, started and went five innings against the Philadelphia Phillies.
+- The 32-year-old right-hander came out of the bullpen and threw three scoreless innings when he last appeared Saturday, Oct.
+22 against the Philadelphia Phillies.

 © 2023 Data Skrive.
 All rights reserved.